JBlitzar/code-completion/NOTES.md

       - (not yet) AST parse (possibly too high of a bar)
       - Longest common subsequence **between generated and actual** (kind of a scuffed metric)
       - (x) Bleu score might actually work. investigate.

+- Feb 20
+  - It's been a bit.
+Continuously scraping all python repos with >10 stars since 2015 now.
+  - Pretty crazy amounts.
+From 35k to 123k repos, from 52k to 184k files